endoflife-date/endoflife.date/products/lua.md

 > [Lua](https://www.lua.org/) is a powerful, efficient, lightweight and embeddable scripting
 > language.

+Lua doesn't have a documented release and support policy, but End Of Life notices are announced on
+<https://www.lua.org/versions.html> by a sentence similar to _There will be no further releases of
+Lua x.y_.

 The releases of Lua are numbered `x.y.z`, where `x.y` is the  version and `z` is the release.

-Releases of the same version correspond to bug fixes.
+- Releases of the same version correspond to bug fixes.
 They have the same reference manual, the same virtual machine, and are binary compatible (ABI compatible).

-Versions are really different.
+- Versions are really different.
 The API is likely to change (with compatibility switches), and there is no ABI compatibility: applications that embed Lua and C libraries for Lua must be recompiled.
   The virtual machine is also likely to be different in a new version, so Lua programs that have been precompiled for one version will not load in a different version.